bartorzech2/qboard/QtScriptBindings/README.txt

 for any of it.

 As of this writing (Sept 13, 2008) i have only tried a few of the JS bindings.
-The ones i tried seemed to work as expected, with the exception that there seems to be no way to write output to a JS-side QFile object. i'm sure any such shortcomings will be remedied as the Qt Script Generator matures.
+The ones i tried seemed to mostly work as expected, but some of the example code (under examples/*.qs) contains some comments about workaround for broken bindings. i'm sure any such shortcomings will be remedied as the Qt Script Generator matures.